spectrocloud/librarium/content/docs/14-troubleshooting/10-palette-dev-engine.md

 # Palette Dev Engine (PDE)

-Use the following content to help you troubleshoot issues you may encounter when using Palette Dev Engine (PDE)
+Use the following content to help you troubleshoot issues you may encounter when using Palette Dev Engine (PDE).

 <br />